finance calculator

 Tips & cautions

-• If you have more than four years, approximate a terminal value or use a spreadsheet for longer horizons.
+• If your project horizon is longer than four years, approximate a terminal value or move to a spreadsheet with more explicit year‑by‑year modeling.

-• Supports four annual cash flows; longer timelines require a spreadsheet or terminal value approximation.
+• The calculator supports four annual cash flows; projects with longer horizons or irregular timing may need a spreadsheet or a terminal value approximation.

-• Taxes, financing, and working capital are not modeled unless included in cash flows.
+• Taxes, financing structure, depreciation, and working capital changes are not modeled explicitly unless you bake them into the cash flows you enter.

 Worked examples